wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/upgrade-migrate-windows-clients/includes/3-explore-supported-upgrade-paths.md

 #### S Mode

-S mode is a version of Windows 10 and 11 that’s streamlined for security and performance while providing a familiar Windows experience.
+S mode is a version of Windows 10 and 11 that's streamlined for security and performance while providing a familiar Windows experience.
 To increase security, it allows only apps from Microsoft Store and requires Microsoft Edge for safe browsing.

 S Mode is available in Home, Pro, and Enterprise Windows 10.
 You can switch out of S Mode to Home, Pro, or Enterprise Edition, but once completed, you cannot switch back without reloading the OS.
 You start this switch using the Microsoft Store or Microsoft Intune.
 Windows 11 in S mode is only available in the Windows 11 Home edition.
 If you have the Pro, Enterprise, or Education editions of Windows 10 in S mode, you'll need to permanently switch out of S mode to upgrade to Windows 11.

 ### Downgrade Paths

 Users upgrade Windows Pro to Enterprise to enjoy more features and better services for advanced tasks.
 It's possible to downgrade from either the Enterprise or Education edition.
 You can downgrade to any of the three Pro or Education editions.
-Windows requires an another key if the target downgrade edition is any supported edition other than the firmware embedded key.
+Windows requires another key if the target downgrade edition is any supported edition other than the firmware embedded key.
 Volume license customers whose license has expired must downgrade to an edition with an active license.
 If the downgrade path isn't supported, a clean install is required.

 ### Deprecated features